Rebel Wilson: Weight

 An advocate for body positivity, Wilson has been a role model for larger women.
-"There's a lot of pressure on women, especially younger women, to conform to the thin body image", she told the Associated Press.
+"There's a lot of pressure on women, especially younger women, to conform to the thin body image," she told the Associated Press.
 "Not everyone can be that way and no one should be ashamed of how they look or suffer bullying and other forms of abuse because of their size and shape."

-Throughout her career, Wilson has been known for her plus-sized figure and would often play to it in her acting work with characters such as "Fat Amy".
-In a 2013 interview with Hunger Magazine, Wilson stated "As long as I look like this, I'm going to make fat jokes.
+Throughout her career, Wilson has been known for her plus-sized figure and would often play to it in her acting work with characters such as "Fat Amy,” a character in the movie Pitch Perfect.
+In a 2013 interview with Hunger Magazine, Wilson stated: "As long as I look like this, I'm going to make fat jokes.
 All comedians have to use their physicality, so I use my size."
 Wilson said that her agency signed her almost on the spot because they had nobody on their books like her.

 Wilson felt lucky to have her body type and stated that people in the industry would tell her not to lose weight.
 "For me, I think it's about being comfortable in your own skin.
 I never want to be too unhealthy, because that's bad.
 You just want to be comfortable with who you are at whatever size", she said.
-In 2016 Wilson said that she felt bigger girls did better in comedy because they are easier to laugh at and used that to her advantage.
+In 2016, Wilson said that she felt bigger girls did better in comedy because they are easier to laugh at and used that to her advantage.

 In July 2011, Wilson became a spokesperson for weight loss and nutrition company Jenny Craig in Australia.
 In January 2012, Wilson told The Daily Telegraph that she had lost 10 kg since signing up to the program.
 In February 2013, she confirmed that she had ended her agreement with Jenny Craig the previous year.

-Wilson asserted that the producers of Pitch Perfect had refused to let her lose any more weight during filming, as her contract stated she must stay the same size.
+Wilson asserted that the producers of Pitch Perfect had refused to let her lose any more weight during filming, as her contract stated that she must stay the same size.
 She said that once her film commitments were over, she would start her diet again to reach her target weight of 80 kg.

 In her 2020 "year of health", Wilson made it her mission to lose 60 lbs and did so by November 2020.
 Wilson stated that she has always been confident in how she looked, but now feels "super confident".